360manu/pimatic-mythermostat/README.md

 ### The different programs

-The thermostat objective temperature is based on programs.
+The thermostat's objective temperature is based on programs.

       "programs": [
         {